utilityfueled/content-checker/README.md

 # Content-Checker (by OpenModerator)

-Content-Checker is designed to be a modern, open-source library for programmatic and AI content moderation.
+`content-checker` is designed to be a modern, open-source library for programmatic and AI content moderation.
+Currently content-checker supports image and text moderation.
 Thanks to Google's Perspective API, in addition to detecting specific profane words, we can detect malicious **intent** in text.
 So, a user who tries to circumvent the AI profanity filter by using a variation of a profane word, or even just a malicious phrase without a specific word in the profanity list, will still be flagged.
-Image moderation is also supported, using the NSFW JS library.
+Image moderation is also supported, using the Inception V3 model of the NSFW JS library.

 Future features will include moderation tools (auto-ban, bots), more powerful models, and multimedia support for video and audio moderation.

 ## How It Works

-Content-checker builds on the popular [bad-words](https://www.npmjs.com/package/bad-words) package, but updated to use TypeScript and ES6, and merging in [badwords-list](https://www.npmjs.com/package/badwords-list), which it used as a dependency.
+`content-checker` builds on the popular [bad-words](https://www.npmjs.com/package/bad-words) package, but updated to use TypeScript and ES6, and merging in [badwords-list](https://www.npmjs.com/package/badwords-list), which it used as a dependency.

 The AI moderation is powered by a database of profane words, Google's Perspective API (for text analysis) and the NSFW JS library (for image analysis).
 The models will likely be changed in the future